 Those who are bringing children to school may park in spots designated by blue signs saying "Child Care Pick up/Drop off" in the parking lot on the north side of the building while dropping off and picking up, without purchasing or displaying a parking permit.
 Parking in "handicap" designated parking is only allowed with a handicap permit.
-Parking is not permitted in the fire lane in front of the building, which is designated by a red curb.
-If you park in these or other non-designated spots you may be ticketed by ACC campus police.
-During special family events, staff will work with campus police to allow parking in non-designated spots.
+Parking is not permitted in the fire lane in front of the building, which is designated by a red curb and in other "no parking" areas.
+If you park in these or spots that require a parking permit, you may be ticketed by ACC campus police.
+ACC campus police will also issue tickets for failure to yield to pedestrians and bicyclists, failure to completely stop at stop signs, and speeding in the parking lot.
+During special family events, staff will work with campus police to allow parking in spots that require a permit.
 Once children are dropped off at the center, students and staff-faculty should park in spots that are not designated for child care.
-We also respectfully request that families not leave cars idling in the parking lot.
+We respectfully request that families not leave cars idling in the parking lot so as not to affect outdoor air quality around our building.